Maxmad68/SMSDB2HTML/README.md

 # SMSDB2HTML
-Archive your sms.db messages database as a iOS like web site
+Archive your sms.db messages database as a iOS like designed web site.<br>
+It supports text messages (SMS and iMessages), MMS, pictures and videos, files attachments, vocal messages, GIFs and Animojis/Memojis

 # Installation
 To install a full version of SMSDB2HTML, type